Language4 min read

 Values in input are automatically interpolated across the triangle during rasterization.

-Fragment Output
+Fragment Outputs

 bwsl